 Is there rubbish you can’t collect?

 We can only take normal household waste.
-We can’t take bulky waste, garden waste or clinical waste and sharps.
+We can’t take other waste through the normal household collection round.
+These include:

 What if I need help getting my rubbish to the collection point?

 We have an assisted collection service for residents who are unable to carry their rubbish to their collection point.